ARTIFACT NO MORE

 - Typical Generalized Tonic-Clonic Seizure

-- Typical Non-Epileptic Spells with a Motor Component
+- Typical Event of Interest with with a Motor Component

 Harnessing the Power of the sEMG Biomarker